Two-Step Meta-Learning for Time-Series Forecasting Ensemble: Introduction

 \section{Introduction}

-Forecasting of key performance indicators as well as any important dynamics in any organisation should be business intelligence task of high priority, where the aim is to envisage indicator's values into the future, based on historical observations.
-An accurate forecast mitigates uncertainties about future outlook and can help to reduce errors in decisions and planning, which directly influences achievability of goals and contributes to risk management.
-Forecasting should be an integral part of the decision-making activities in management~\cite{Hyndman2010}, since strategic success of the organisation depends upon effective relation between accuracy of forecast and flexibility of resource allocation plan~\cite{Wacker2002}.
-It is expected that increasing amounts of historical data records, which constitute useful resources for the forecasting task, will facilitate accurate forecasting and boost these forecasts' importance.
+Forecasting key performance indicators and any essential dynamics for an organization should be a high-priority business intelligence task.
+The aim is to envisage indicator values into the future, based on historical observations.
+An accurate forecast mitigates uncertainties about the future outlook and can reduce errors in decisions and planning, directly influencing the achievability of goals and contributing to risk management.
+Forecasting should be an integral part of the decision-making activities in management~\cite{Hyndman2010} since the strategic success of the organization depends upon the practical relation between accuracy of forecast and flexibility of resource allocation plan~\cite{Wacker2002}.
+It is expected that increasing amounts of historical data records, which constitute valuable resources for the forecasting task, will facilitate accurate forecasting and boost these forecasts' importance.
 Although \cite{Petropoulos2014}, while researching main determinants of forecasting accuracy, found that increasing time-series length has a small positive effect on forecasting accuracy, which contradicts insights from the machine learning and deep learning fields.